kevinjosethomas/learning/Artificial Intelligence/Multilayer Perceptron (MLP).md

 Beside input and hidden neurons, every layer (besides the input layer!) has a bias neuron that provides an additional input to neurons in the next layer.
 This neuron has its own weight associated with each connection, which is learned during training.
 The bias neuron shifts the activation function in the next layer, changing the weights, and allowing the MLP to control the threshold for activation.

 ### Activation Function
 Each hidden layer in an MLP typically applies an activation function to its weighted sum of inputs to introduce non-linearity into network, allowing it to learn complex patterns in the data.
-Common activation functions include [[Sigmoid]], [[ReLU – Rectifier Activation Function]], [[Softmax]], [[tanh]].
+Common activation functions include [[Sigmoid Activation Function]], [[ReLU Function – Rectifier Linear Unit]], [[Softmax Activation Function]], [[Hyperbolic Tangent Activation Function]].

 ### Backpropagation
 Backpropagation is the process of an MLP iteratively updating the weights and biases of a model to minimize an associated loss function.
 Essentially, the model computes gradients of a loss function by comparing the proportion of incorrect predictions and working to minimize that.